kalmai/rails-deal-notifier/README.md

 MVP: notify me of a free carwash from CBJ OR columbus crew meeting conditions.

 #### Ruby version
-ruby 3.3.0
+ruby 3.3.1

 #### System dependencies
-- github for CI and deployment in the future?
-- maybe firebase for BE psql/good_jobs?
+- git
+- docker-compose: 2.27.0
+- docker 26.1.0

 #### Configuration
-- rails master key
+- rails master key stored in `./config/master.key`
+- run `docker compose up`

 #### Database creation
-- `psql -U zkolker -d deal_notifier_dev` to connect to local DB
+- `psql -U $USER -d deal_notifier_dev` to connect to local DB

 #### Database initialization
-- `rails db:seed` to get leagues
+- upon booting up the container/local environment it should be seeded by the seed file, should aim to automate team population within leagues in the future...
-- execute `rake digest_sports_data:wikipedia_ca_us_teams wikipedia_sports_teams.csv` to fill out teams
+- execute `rake digest_sports_data:wikipedia_ca_us_teams wikipedia_sports_teams.csv` to fill out hockey teams
 - need to add team abbreviations to each team since wikipedia does not. may be able to do this just by calling the appropriate sports api once it's built out

 #### How to run the test suite